The Two RV Gypsies: Full-Time RVers

 Welcome to Indiana sign

-The two RV Gypsies went to Lebanon, Indiana to visit their friends, and they parked their RV in their driveway for two days.
+The two RV Gypsies, Lee and Karen Duquette, went to Lebanon, Indiana to visit their friends, The Dickersons, that they met ages ago when they were all in the Military and stationed in Hawaii.
+They parked their RV in their friends driveway for two days.
 Then their friends drove them to downtown Indianapolis and they did a bit of sight-seeing, then kayaked in the middle of the city.

 a big bunny rabbit Lebabon Indiana painted on bridge